rarar/SJSU_ART_104_F19/teams/team_two/README.md

 Parts:

 Can robots is creative?
 Can they replace the artist in future?
 What impact bring from the AI art?
+How we collabrate with AI?

 Source: